As you have noted by now, there are several types of charts you can use in the markets. These include:

 Dojis are good for reversals because they present indecision, uncertainty, or vacillation by buyers in an uptrend and sellers in a downtrend.

-A good example of Dojis at the top is shown on the chart below.
+In the chart below you can see a good example of Dojis at the top.
 As you can see, the price starts to move lower after the Doji is made.

 It can also happen to indicate a bottom.
-A good example of this is shown below.
+You can find a good example of this below.

 First, there is the long-legged doji.
 This is made up of a long upper and lower shadows.
 It has an approximately similar opening and closing prices.
 This Doji is usually a signal of indecision after a long upward or downward rally.